philhagen/sof-elk/VM_README.md

     * `/usr/local/sbin/sof-elk_clear.py`: DESTROY contents of the Elasticsearch database.
 Most frequently used with an index name base (e.g. `sof-elk_clear.py -i logstash` will delete all data from the Elasticsearch `logstash-*` indexes.
 Other options detailed with the `-h` flag.
     * `/usr/local/sbin/sof-elk_update.sh`: Update the SOF-ELK® configuration files from the Github repository.
 (Requires sudo.)
 * Files to be familiar with:
-    * `/etc/logstash/conf.d/*.conf`: Symlinks to github-based FOR572-specific configs that address several common log formats:
+    * `/etc/logstash/conf.d/*.conf`: Symlinks to github-based configuration files that address numerous common log formats:
         * syslog
         * DHCPD
         * BIND querylog